-Each preliminary evaluation period takes place during the Winter quarter.
-If you intend to take the oral examination, please download and complete the application form for preliminary evaluation and submit it to the graduate coordinator by the third week of November.
-At the same time, please a copy of your Winter Quarter schedule in order to help us minimize conflicts when scheduling exams.
+If you intend to take the oral examination, please attend the Preparing for the Prelims workshop is on Tuesday, November 22, 2015 at 3:00 pm in 1127 Kemper Hall for instructions on how to register for the exams as well as suggestions on how to prepare.
 Please note that, as students taking the exam, you should not discuss the prelim problems with the examiners before or after the exams.
 Specific dates and times will be announced later once we complete the signup process.

 The oral Examination will be offered in the six areas listed below.
 Students are required to take the examination in at least two and no more than three areas.
 Scores of two areas leading to the best outcome will be used.
 One of these two areas should be a research area of their Major Professor.